 How is vegan sausage made?

-British brand THIS has a similar process.
-Its new This Isn’t Pork Caramelised Onion Sausages, for example, consist of pea protein, vegetable fibers, red onion chutney, and onion chunks in a plant-based casing, its own Fat 2.0 ingredient is also added, to get that pork sausage-like juicy texture.
+British brand This has a similar process.
+This Isn’t Pork Caramelized Onion Sausages, for example, consist of pea protein, vegetable fibers, red onion chutney, and onion chunks in a plant-based casing.
+The brand’s own Fat 2.0 ingredient is also added to get that pork sausage-like juicy texture.

-Homemade sausages are made in a similar way, although many recipes don’t call for a casing.
+Homemade sausages are made similarly, although many recipes don’t call for a casing.
 Instead, the ingredients are pulsed together to form a dough and then molded into the correct shape.

 Is vegan sausage healthy?

 Vegan sausages can be healthy, but nutritional content can vary.
-Those made at home from scratch using whole foods, like mushrooms and kidney beans, are a good example of vitamin-rich vegan sausages.
-Most store-bought options, however, are more focused on recreating the taste and texture of pork sausages and so they are more processed.
+Those made at home from scratch using whole foods, like mushrooms and kidney beans, are a good example of nutritious vegan sausages.
+Most store-bought options, however, are more focused on recreating the taste and texture of pork sausages, so they are more processed.

 But that said, most vegan sausage products are still high in protein, and they’re often lower in saturated fat than regular pork sausages, too.
 They also don’t come with the same health risks as processed animal meat, which, it’s worth noting, is classified as a Group 1 carcinogen by the World Health Organization.